2003 Server End of Life

 2. Upgrade the Server.
 Performing an upgrade to your existing server, in most cases this will result in functionality errors and downtime.
 This is a risky option unless there is certainty that functionality errors won’t occur and that your business can handle hours to days of downtime.

 3. Migrate and Upgrade.
 Best case scenario and most logical option.
-Start planning early, very early.
+Plan to migrate and upgrade now.
 You will need to make sure applications can run under a 64 bit environment and that functionality will remain as-is or better, you will need programmers and testers to make sure everything runs smoothly.

 We can help you upgrade your servers with little hassle and with ease, give us a call today or send us an email to speak with a representative.